Mathieu-Desrochers/Sample-Http-Application/README.md

 CPU utilization: 19 %

 We can see that the benefits of keeping the CPUs available are twofold.
-First, the CPUs can issue more concurrent IO requests, which reduces the total duration required for their execution.
-Second, the CPUs can execute other lines of code, which augments their utilization and makes better use of the available hardware.
+Firstly, the CPUs can issue more concurrent IO requests, which reduces the total duration required for their execution.
+Secondly, the CPUs can execute other lines of code, which augments their utilization and makes better use of the available hardware.